This post is also available in: Spanish

 |Talli Nauman (United States) Columnist, is a journalist who has worked with the Americas Program for nearly two decades.
 She writes on environmental issues.|

-Tony Phillips is an Irish ecological economist living in Buenos Aires.
+Tony Phillips, Argentina, is an Irish ecological economist living in Buenos Aires.
 He specializes in Ecological concerns for international finance and in Latin American regional integration.
 He is an analyst and translator with the Americas Program.
-He also edits the multilingual magazine: DensidadRegional.orgTony Phillips is a researcher and journalist on trade and multinational finance with an emphasis on dictatorships and the WTO, and a translator and analyst for the Americas Program.
+He also edits the multilingual magazine: DensidadRegional.org Tony is a researcher and journalist on trade and multinational finance, and a translator and analyst for the Americas Program.
 Much of Tony’s work is published at Project Allende.

 Esther Buddenhagen is a retired psychiatric social worker and a retired back-of-the-book indexer who currently lives with her husband in Xico, Veracruz, Mexico.
 She has diplomas in Spanish language and Mexican Studies from UNAM’s School for Foreigners, San Antonio, Texas branch.